-The skies over the Britain in WW2 air raids and dogfights
+The skies over the UK in WW2 air raids and dogfights

-Sometimes when the houselights were off, I would peep through the blackout curtains at the outside world.
+Sometimes when the houselights were off and I was supposed to be asleep, I would peep through the blackout curtains at the outside world.
 The searchlights flickered across the sky trying to seek out enemy bombers to shoot down.
-I thought that the lights were pretty.
+I just thought that the lights were pretty.

 Yet years later when I saw laser lights as part of the Christmas decorations in London's Oxford Street, a shiver of recollection ran down my back.
 So perhaps I was more scared than I realised at the time, or maybe I had developed a better appreciation of the dreadfulness of war.

 Where my family lived in Orpington, Kent, we were on the flight path from Germany to London.
 Biggin Hill Aerodrome was also nearby.
 So we were very much affected by air raids.
-I remember watching with fascination the dogfights between fighter planes in the skies above us, and at night I slept under the stairs - said to be strongest part of a house, with my parents also squeezing in.
+I remember being fascinated by the dogfights between the fighter planes in the skies above us.
+I knew no fear and no appreciation of what our pilots were doing for us.
+That came later as I grew up.

-When a bomb went through the top of one of the gasometers in the gasworks along Angel Road, Edmonton, about a mile due east of us.
-As you can imagine, the flames shot several hundreds of feet up into the air.
-The pitch dark of the blackout was no longer, what with the searchlights and flashes, etc.
+When a bomb went through the top of one of the gasometers in the gasworks along Angel Road, Edmonton, the flames shot several hundreds of feet up into the air.
+The pitch dark of the blackout was no longer, what with these flames, the searchlights and flashes, etc.

 As I was born in 1937, I was still quite young during the worst of the air raids.
-Even so, I remember, one night my father holding me up to the windows during the blackout, and everywhere around was a red glow where the bombs had fallen.
-We were lucky in Hazel Close, where we lived, though, because there was an anti-aircraft battery nearby, so the German aircraft tried to avoid the area.
+Even so, I remember, one night my father holding me up to the windows during the blackout, and everywhere around, including the clouds, was a red glow where the bombs and aircraft had exploded.

 German planes overhead on their way to bomb Coventry

 My father took me out into the garden to see great numbers of German planes flying overhead.
-We were in Great Shelford, near Cambridge and there is speculation that the planes were on their way to bomb Coventry.
-There were masses and masses of them, in formation of fours as I seem to remember.
+This was in Great Shelford, near Cambridge and there was speculation that the planes were on their way to bomb Coventry.
+There must have been hundreds of them, in formation of fours as I seem to remember.

 The skies in the Battle of Britain